Enhancing VQE Convergence for Optimization Problems with Problem-specific Parameterized Quantum Circuits: Construction of Problem-specific PQCs

-In this subsection, we use the minimum vertex cover as another example of applying the proposed method.
-The minimum vertex cover is another well-known NP-hard problem in combinatorial optimization problems.
-When at least one of the endpoints of an edge $e_i$ connects to a vertex $v_j$, it is said that $e_i$ is covered by $v_j$.
-With an undirected graph $G=(V,E)$, the minimum vertex cover is to find the minimum number of vertices such that covers all the edges in $G$.
-Let $N=|V|$ and let us label the vertices $1,...,N$.
-We can then formulate the minimum vertex cover as Eq.~\eqref{eq:vertex_cover} for linear programming.
-A constraint in Eq.~\eqref{eq:vertex_cover} becomes $1$, if and only if both $x_u$ and $x_v$ are zero, which means the edge $(u,v)$ is not covered.
-The total number of constraints in Eq.~\eqref{eq:vertex_cover} is equal to $|E|$.

-A constraint in Eq.~\eqref{eq:vertex_cover} can be read as if $x_u$ is zero, $x_v$ has to be one.
-Additionally, if $x_v$ is one, $x_v$ can be either one or zero.
-This process to enumerate feasible assignments of variables for the vertex cover can be written as in Fig.~\ref{fig:condition_vertex_cover}.
-In Fig.~\ref{fig:condition_vertex_cover}, we consider two constraints, $(1-x_1)(1-x_2)=0$ and $(1-x_2)(1-x_3)=0$.
-As Fig.~\ref{fig:condition_vertex_cover} shows, when $x_1 = 0$, there is only one feasible assignment for $x_1$ and $x_2$ which is $(x_1=0, x_2=1)$.
-When $x_1 = 1$, there are two feasible assignments for $x_1$ and $x_2$ which are $(x_1=1, x_2=0)$ and $(x_1=1, x_2=1)$.
-We then move on to the second constraint $(1-x_2)(1-x_3)=0$.
-In the same manner, when $x_2 = 0$, there is only one feasible assignment for $x_2$ and $x_3$ which is $(x_2=0, x_3=1)$.
-When $x_2 = 1$, there are two feasible assignments for $x_2$ and $x_3$, which are $(x_2=1, x_3 =0)$ and $(x_2=1, x_3 = 1)$.
-By combining the result of the fist constraint and that of the second constraint, the feasible assignments of $x_1, x_2$ and $x_3$ can be written as the rightmost column in Fig.~\ref{fig:condition_vertex_cover}.

-After mapping binary variables $x_i$ to qubits $q_i$, we can realize the above process with a quantum circuit shown in Fig.~\ref{fig:vc_circuit_condition_parameter2}.
-An initial state $\ket{q_1 q_2} = \ket{00}$ changes to the state as shown in Eq.~\eqref{eq:pvc_state} after applying the quantum circuit shown in Fig.~\ref{fig:vc_circuit_condition_parameter2}.
-Similar to the case of the TSP, we can control the amplitudes of each base $\alpha_{i(\phi)}$ by changing parameters, $\theta_1$ and $\theta_2$, in the quantum circuit.
+In this appendix, we present a method for constructing quantum circuits tailored to the minimum vertex cover problem.
+By mapping binary variables $x_i$ to qubits $q_i$, we can create a quantum circuit that enumerates feasible variable assignments for the vertex cover, as shown in Fig.~\ref{fig:condition_vertex_cover}.
+The circuit in Fig.~\ref{fig:vc_circuit_condition_parameter2} demonstrates this process, where the initial state $\ket{q_1 q_2} = \ket{00}$ evolves to the state in Eq.~\eqref{eq:pvc_state} after the circuit is applied.
+The amplitudes of each basis, $\alpha_{i(\phi)}$, can be controlled by adjusting the parameters $\theta_1$ and $\theta_2$ in the circuit.